 The big trick is to use a tape measurer and your brain to transfer the stud location from the wall to the inside of the cabinet.
 You have to subtract the thickness of the cabinet’s sidewall.

 7. Once cabinets are hung drill horizontally behind the doors to attach them to each other.

 Put the doors back on the cabinets.
 You can also try to put the painted doors back before hanging, but we just thought this way was easier.

 **Optional: Add hardware to your cabinets or leave them without.
-We loved the look and price of the hardware we used in our recent bathroom vanity makeover, that we decided to order those handles again.
+We loved the look and price of the hardware we used in our recent bathroom vanity makeover, so we decided to order those handles again.